edisonaugusthy/blog-posts/posts/format time using js/timeformat.md

 ###### Day of Year

-Gets or sets the day of the year.
+Gets or Sets the day of the year.

 ```js